swseighman/GraalVM-Hands-On-Workshop/ex00/README.md

 ## Installing GraalVM

-The installation instructions for GraalVM can be found [here](https://docs.oracle.com/en/graalvm/enterprise/20/docs/getting-started/installation-linux/).
+The installation instructions for GraalVM can be found [here](https://docs.oracle.com/en/graalvm/enterprise/22/docs/getting-started/installation-linux/).

-The prerequsites for getting the native image component working are described in the [docs](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/enterprise-native-image/).
+The prerequisites for getting the native image component working are described in the [docs](https://docs.oracle.com/en/graalvm/enterprise/22/docs/reference-manual/enterprise-native-image/).

 ### Native Image Prerequisites